Tiger Hill (Kargil)

 Tiger Hill (also called Point 5062) is a mountain in the Drass-Kargil area of Ladakh, India.
-It is one of the highest peaks in the area and was the subject of a battle during the 1999 Kargil War.
+It is one of the highest peaks in the area and was the subject of a battle during the 1999 Kargil War, PVC Yogendra Singh Yadav called hero of tiger hill.

 Strategic relevance

 Since Tiger Hill is the highest peak in the sector, it overlooks National Highway 1 that connects Srinagar to Kargil, and is the main supply route of the Kargil sector.
 Any enemy atop the peak would have a direct line of sight onto the headquarters of India's 56 Brigade, the main Indian unit in the area, and as well as a 25 km stretch of highway, thus hindering the movement of troops and supplies.
 The peak also offered a surveillance point onto other nearby peaks.